oanamariasilivastru/Affective-Computing/README.md

 ## Model
 The primary model used is based on **Faster R-CNN** and **ResNet** backbones, fine-tuned on facial datasets for detection and recognition tasks.
+FER2013 Model

+For the FER2013 dataset, a VGG-inspired convolutional neural network (CNN) is used.
+This model consists of multiple convolutional layers with increasing filter sizes, batch normalization, and ReLU activation functions.
+MaxPooling layers are applied to progressively reduce the spatial dimensions.
+Fully connected layers at the end are followed by dropout for regularization and a final softmax layer for emotion classification.

+Model Configuration (FER2013)

+Input Size: 48x48 grayscale images (single channel)

+Architecture: VGG-style CNN with 4 convolutional blocks

+Batch Size: 64

+Learning Rate: 0.001 (Adam optimizer)

+Dropout: 50% on fully connected layers

+Epochs: 120

+Augmentations: Rotation, width/height shift, shear, zoom, horizontal flip

+Training Progress (FER2013)

+Accuracy:

+Training: Increases from 50% to 73%

+Validation: Increases from 48% to 68%

+Loss:

+Training: Decreases from 1.9 to 0.72

+Validation: Decreases from 1.8 to 0.75
 ## Training
 ### Training Configuration
 - **Batch Size**: 8